Objective 6: To pre-empt, where possible, direct and indirect threats to the OUV

 - Action: Promote use of the World Heritage Site for scenario training by the emergency services to aid familiarisation.
-Year 1 (Ongoing)
+Year 1 (Completed)

 - Action: Annually check/update Local Resilience Fora with contact details.
-Years 1-5 (Completed Yr 1- 2)
+Years 1-5 (in progress)

 Policy 6c: In disaster management, resort will be made to archaeological intervention, informed by the Hadrian’s Wall Research Framework, only if the preservation of archaeological remains in situ is not possible.

 Policy 6d: Management of the World Heritage Site will take account of the likely effects of climate change that might threaten the OUV.